seungsoo-lee/DELTA/README.md

 + JDK 1.7+

 ## Installing DELTA
-DELTA installation depends on maven and ant build system.
+DELTA installation depends on maven and ant build systems.
 The mvn command is used to install the agent-manager and the sub-agents.

 + STEP 0.
 Get the source
 ```